xuanvi26/tinyURL-generator/README.md

 # tinyURL Project

-* A web application built with Node and Express that allows users to generate shortened URLs.
+* A URL shortener built with Node.js and Express.
 * Users can register, log-in, manage their URLs and view all users' URLs.

 ## Screenshots